 Q: How far can flies travel?

 A: Flies can travel several miles in search of food and breeding sites.
-However, most flies tend to stay within a few hundred feet of their origin.
+Still, most flies tend to stay within a few hundred feet of their origin.

 Q: Are all flies harmful?

 A: While many fly species are considered pests, some flies are beneficial.
-For example, certain flies are pollinators or help decompose organic matter.
+To give you an idea, certain flies are pollinators or help decompose organic matter.

 Q: What attracts flies to my home?